 Great, it’s working!
-We’re saving the values of the arguments that we need into the right variables.
-Later we’ll add some error handling to deal with situations such as when the user provides no arguments, but for now we’ll ignore that and work on adding file reading capabilities instead.
+The values of the arguments we need are being saved into the right variables.
+Later we’ll add some error handling to deal with certain potential erroneous situations, such as when the user provides no arguments, but for now we’ll ignore that and work on adding file reading capabilities instead.

 Reading a File

-Next, we’re going to read the file that we specify in the filename command line argument.
-First, we need a sample file to test it with—-the best kind of file to use to make sure that greprs is working is one with a small amount of text over multiple lines with some ’repeated words.
+Next, we’re going to add functionality to read the file that specified in the filename command line argument.
+First, we need a sample file to test it with—-the best kind of file to use to make sure that minigrep is working is one with a small amount of text over multiple lines with some repeated words.
 Listing 12-3 has an Emily Dickinson poem that will work well!
 Create a file called poem.txt at the root level of your project, and enter the poem “I’m nobody!
 Who are you?”:

 Filename: poem.txt